How To Use A “One-Action” Strategy To Activate Your Audience

 All actions are not created equal.

-The specific values depend on your goals, but you need to recognize not all actions have equal value and (generally speaking) the more valuable the action is, the tougher it is to get people to take it.
+In general, the more valuable the action is, the tougher it is to get people to take it.

 So, when determining what action you want to drive you need to weigh the relative value of each possibility.

 Would you rather sell 10 albums or get 100 people to sign up to your email list?

 Would you rather someone subscribe to your podcast or your YouTube channel?

 Would you rather they tell their friends about you or come to your next show?

 These relative values will be different based on your individual situation, but it’s important to consider them as you map out your strategy.

 Step 3: Recognize how the medium where your creation lives works and what assets are available to you.

 Different mediums (both online and offline) have their own unique strengths and weaknesses to take into account when figuring out what action you want to drive.